Fperdreau/jcm/checklist.md

 * Activation from invitation email sent to user - OK
 * Deactivation of account from admin interface - OK
 * Modify account type - OK
-* Prevent modification of account type for admin account if no other admin account is defined - ?
+* Prevent modification of account type for admin account if no other admin account is defined - OK
 * Suppression of account from admin inteface - OK
-* Prevent suppression of admin account if no other admin account exists - ?
+* Prevent suppression of admin account if no other admin account exists - OK

 ## Plugins